International Catalogue Raisonné Association

 The Board

-Deputy Chair: Dr Sharon Hecker
+Chair: Dr Sharon Hecker

 (BA Yale University, cum laude, and M.A., Ph.D.
 University of California at Berkeley).

-Sharon is an art historian and curator.
+Dr. Hecker is an art historian and curator.
 A leading international expert on modern and contemporary art and the Italian sculptor Medardo Rosso, she has authored over 30 publications, including A Moment’s Monument: Medardo Rosso and the International Origins of Modern Sculpture, awarded the Millard Meiss Prize by the College Art Association.
-Sharon has curated numerous exhibitions, including Medardo Rosso: Second Impressions (Harvard University Art Museums), Medardo Rosso: Experiments in Light and Form (Pulitzer Arts Foundation) and, with Julia Peyton-Jones, Medardo Rosso: Sight Unseen and His Encounters with London (Galerie Thaddaeus Ropac).
-Dr Hecker researches interactions between art-historical scholarship, the market and the law as related to authenticity, attribution, expertise and due diligence.
-She is a member of the Catalogue Raisonné Scholars Association (CRSA), International Foundation for Art Research (IFAR) and International Council of Museums (ICOM).
-Sharon is currently curating an exhibition of Lucio Fontana’s ceramics to take place at the Peggy Guggenheim Collection in Venice in 2025.
+She has curated numerous exhibitions, including Medardo Rosso: Second Impressions (Harvard University Art Museums), Medardo Rosso: Experiments in Light and Form (Pulitzer Arts Foundation) and, with Julia Peyton-Jones, Medardo Rosso: Sight Unseen and His Encounters with London (Galerie Thaddaeus Ropac).

 Edith Devaney